prbarretto/wdi_2_ruby_demo_modules/README.md

 ** Demonstration **

-* Show how a class is having a naming conflict with a built-in Ruby class or a class defined in a library/gem.
+* Look at the ruby_modules.rb file for a very simple example of the Mixin pattern.

+* Look thru the animal.rb and notice how it includes *climbing* behavior in the Monkey class.

+* Look at the data.rb file.
+The Data class defined here conflicts with a class that is built in to ruby.
-* Namespace this name confliciting class to fix.
+  * Namespace this class using a module.

 * Show how Ruby doesn't implement multiple base classes.
   * Why this is good thing